On this page:

 - Acknowledge you've reviewed the guidelines by clicking the checkbox and click the Next button.

 - Congratulations!
 Your account has been created!
-You should receive an invite to join MIT's Dropbox for Business delivered to your MIT email address.
+You should receive an invite to join MIT's Dropbox delivered to your MIT email address.

 - Open your MIT email inbox and open your invitation.
 Click the Join the MIT Team button to start the setup process.